Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ### Background
 This technique was developed in 2002, around the time when the draft human genome was first released.
-GMAP was designed to take advantage of newly available genomic sequence allowing users to align genes and expressed sequence tags (ESTs) rapidly to the Genome in order to reveal their intron-exon structure.
+GMAP was designed to take advantage of newly available genomic sequence allowing users to align genes and Expressed Sequence Tags (ESTs) rapidly to the genome in order to reveal their intron-exon structure.
 The alignments also provide measurements of gene expression which are useful in identifying cancer specific genes and amplification of genomic regions in cancer.
 One of the most significant aspects of GMAP is that the program can handle transcripts that had up to 20-30% sequence